Games & Quizzes

 ability to obtain goods before payment.
 Points earned instead of money.
 To add a certain amount of money to a total.

-forming or viewed as unit apart or by itself. individual items of clothing suitable for wearing in different combinations.
+Being different from or unrelated to another. individual items of clothing suitable for wearing in different combinations.
 To live away from your husband or wife.

 /əˈnəT͟Hər/